thuanhoang07/Uni_Project_ERa/README.md

 ------------------------------------------------------------*/

+In this project:
-In this project, It has some bug!
+1. It has some bug!
+2. I dont optimize source code!